ryqndev/learn-ryqn-dev/src/content/tutorial/webapp-demos/gwc-ivc-2024/README.md

 ## Basics

 Phew.
 Ok let's get started.
 All web development is done in three language: HTML, CSS, and Javascript (JS).
-Now, before you get too spooked, it's not really three entire languages you have to learn.. each language is like 1/3 of the entire "web development language" and this actually makes things easier.
+Now, before you get too spooked (no pun intended), it's not really three entire languages you have to learn... each language is like 1/3 of the entire "web development language" and this actually makes things easier.
 If you take nothing away from this entire workshop, I'd want you to at least remember these quick one line zingers I use:

 1. HTML denotes the content and structure of a website.
 2. CSS makes things pretty